ietf-wg-acme/acme/draft-ietf-acme-acme.md

 client computes the SHA-256 digest Z of the UTF8-encoded key authorization, and encodes Z in UTF-8 lower-case hexadecimal form.

-The client generates a self-signed certificate for with a single subjectAlternativeName extension dNSName that is "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid", where "Z[0:32]" and "Z[32:64]" represent the first 32 and last 32 characters of the hex-encoded value,
+The client generates a self-signed certificate with a single subjectAlternativeName extension dNSName that is "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid", where "Z[0:32]" and "Z[32:64]" represent the first 32 and last 32 characters of the hex-encoded value,